-The EURoma Network (though its Technical Secretariat) participated in the fourth edition of the Annual Convention for Inclusive Growth ‘The future of Social Europe post 2020’, which was organised by the European Commission on 20 May 2019.
+The EURoma Network (though its Technical Secretariat) participated in the fourth edition of the Annual Convention for Inclusive Growth ‘The future of Social Europe post 2020’, which was organised by the European Commission on 20 May in Brussels.
 The Annual Convention for Inclusive Growth is an action-oriented platform bringing together civil society organisations, policymakers and other relevant stakeholders at European and national level to discuss how to achieve inclusive growth.
 This year’s event counted on the participation of representatives of the current Romanian Presidency of the Council of the EU, representatives of the European Commission and European platforms.

 This is a key moment for the EU since next year the Europe 2020 Strategy is coming to an end, and the European Pillar of Social Rights, the 2030 Agenda for Sustainable Development and the new Multiannual Financial Framework 2021-2027 (which is currently under negotiation) will provide the framework for the work of the Union on social and economic inclusion in the decade ahead.

 In this context, it is very necessary to debate on how the European Union can strengthen its social dimension and for this, it is essential to articulate a political, institutional and financial structure that will make it possible to continue advancing in the pursue of true equality for all people, without leaving anyone unprotected or behind.